zammad/zammad-admin-documentation/system/integrations/pgp/index.rst

    :alt: Screenshot of adding a key via file
    :align: center

-.. note:: **Supported file formats**

-   ASCII-armor as well as binary GPG format (basically any GPG supported key format) is supported here.
+**Supported file formats:** ASCII-armor as well as binary GPG format (basically any GPG supported key format) is supported here.

 Import keys by pasting the content
 ``````````````````````````````````